DomainKeys Identified Mail (DKIM)

 Note:

-Be aware that DKIM keys are not copied to your non-production accounts.
-It is possible, but not necessary, to set up DKIM keys in NetSuite accounts other than your production account.
-Based on the email preferences set in sandbox or Release Preview accounts, email is usually delivered only to a specified list of email addresses, or to the logged-in user.
+DKIM keys aren't copied to your non-production accounts.
+You're not required to set up DKIM keys in non-production accounts, although it's possible.
+Based on the email preferences set in sandbox or Release Preview accounts, email is typically sent only to a specified list of addresses, or to the logged-in user.
 For more information, see Setting Preferences for Sandbox Email or Setting Preferences for Release Preview Email.

 Related Topics